One way to win a defamation lawsuit is to successfully argue privilege.

-In the simplest terms, privilege is when one person tells something to another person either out of obligation or because it’s understood that the relationship between the two parties is inherently confidential.
-Common, self-explanatory examples of recognized privileged relationships include:
+In the simplest terms, privilege is when one person tells something to another person — either out of obligation or because it’s understood that the relationship between the two parties is inherently confidential.
+Common examples of privileged relationships include:

 - Attorney-Client Privilege (Solicitor-Client in commonwealth countries)

 - Marital Privilege

 - Doctor-Client Privilege

 - Clergy-Penitent Privilege

 In addition to the above, three other types of privilege often play a role in defamation lawsuits since “privileged communication” is a valid defense against slander and libel charges.